KSI5/SalesHub/README.md

 # SalesHub

 ## Introduction 📖

-SalesHub  is a web-based cash register system designed to streamline sales transactions, calculate totals, and generate receipts.
+SalesHub  is a simple web-based point of service(POS) system designed to streamline sales transactions, calculate totals, and generate receipts.
 The project provides an intuitive interface for cashiers and incorporates features such as inactivity timeout and secure user sessions.

 ## Table of Contents
 - [Overview](#overview)